 Home/EU students will be eligible to apply for statutory support from their relevant funding agency.

-All applicants to the Secondary PGDipEd(QTS) Physical Education course must hold a degree (a minimum 2:2 classification) or equivalent qualification.
-We will expect the components of your degree to be at least 50% Physical Education or sport related.
-We recommend you hold at least three further qualifications in teaching, leading or coaching in activities which are relevant to the National Curriculum.
+All applicants to the Secondary PGDipEd(QTS) Physical Education course must hold a degree from a UK Higher Institution Institution.
+This will normally be a minimum 2:2 classification or equivalent qualification and this will be a condition of any offer where the degree has not already been awarded.
+We will expect your degree to be at least 50% Physical Education or have sport components.
+You should hold at least three further qualifications relevant to teaching Physical Education.
 Experience in state Physical Education departments is also recommended.

 All candidates also have to:

 - have a GCSE in Maths and English (grade 4 or above) or an equivalent qualification must be attained before making your application.